CharlottePrimiceri/ProbabilisticRobotics/README.md

 ## Solution

 ### Dataset:
-- Time Values
+- Time Values:

   Because of the floating point, is better to reinitialize the time, from 0, to have more precise increment value of time.
 In fact, in matlab, if we compute the eps(number_a), the error that can be computed between number_a and the minum computable consecutive one number_b, we obtain: eps(1.6e+09) = 2.38e-07
   So if it occurs  an increment of the last two digits in 1668091584.821040869 (example of our dataset) it would be lost.

 - How to deal with Overflow?

   As it is suggested, the reading of the incremental encoder, is stored in an uint32 variable which has a maximum range of 4294967295.
-  So, if the previous value of tick is greater than the next one there is overflow.
+  So, if the previous value of tick is greater than the next one and it cannot be considered as a backword motion, there is overflow.
 To avoid that, in this case change the increment of ticks as joints_max_enc_values - previous_tick_value + new_tick_value, otherwhise maintain the actual difference.

-# Kinematic model
+### Kinematic model